Suddenly, Last Summer (film): Production

 Suddenly, Last Summer is based on a one-act play by Tennessee Williams that originally was paired with Something Unspoken as part of the 1958 off-Broadway double-bill titled Garden District.
 The work was adapted for the screen by Gore Vidal; though Williams also received credit, he later said that he had nothing to do with the film.
 Vidal attempted to construct the narrative as a small number of very long scenes, echoing the structure of the play.

 Following A Streetcar Named Desire (1951) and Cat on a Hot Tin Roof (1958), Suddenly, Last Summer was the third of Williams' plays to be adapted for the screen that dealt with the subject of homosexuality, although it was far more explicit in its treatment than either of the previous films were allowed to be under the Motion Picture Production Code.
 Working in conjunction with the National Legion of Decency, the Production Code Administration gave the filmmakers special dispensation to depict Sebastian Venable, declaring "Since the film illustrates the horrors of such a lifestyle, it can be considered moral in theme even though it deals with sexual perversion."
 Publicity stills of Sebastian were shot—showing him as a handsome, if drawn, man in a white suit—but his face never is seen in the released film.
 Williams asserted that no actor could portray Sebastian convincingly and that his onscreen absence only made his presence more strongly felt.

 Elizabeth Taylor selected Suddenly, Last Summer as her first film project after she had recently ended her contract with Metro-Goldwyn-Mayer (MGM).
 At the time, she was the biggest box office draw in Hollywood, and she used her leverage to have Montgomery Clift hired for the film.
 After a near-fatal car crash while filming Raintree County (1957), Clift had become heavily dependent on drugs and alcohol.
 Although no film production company would insure Clift, producer Sam Spiegel approved his casting.
 Principal photography took place between May and September 1959, with the interior scenes shot at Shepperton Studios in Surrey, England.
-The "Cabeza de Lobo" sequence was filmed in Spain at Majorca in the Balearic Islands and at Begur and Castell d'Aro, Platja d'Aro i S'Agaró in Gerona.
+The "Cabeza de Lobo" sequence was filmed in Spain at Mallorca in the Balearic Islands and at Begur and Castell d'Aro, Platja d'Aro i S'Agaró in Gerona.